WorkplaceX/workplacex.github.io/about/index.md

 # About

 WorkplaceX is an initiative to simplify and standardize the development of business applications.
-It is based on ASP.NET Core and Angular.
+It is based on ASP.NET Core, Angular, Bootstrap, Bulma and SQL Server.

 ## Online Support